-This Unit IV clinical skills course will provide students with opportunities to develop advanced clinical reasoning skills necessary to assess and treat individuals with acquired communication or swallowing disorders, with a focus on neurological disorders and differentiating communication disorders from normal aging.
-Students will use appropriate assessment tools and clinical processes to set goals for intervention.
+This Unit IV clinical skills course will provide students with opportunities to develop advanced clinical reasoning skills necessary to assess and treat adults with communication or swallowing disorders, with a focus on acquired neurological disorders.
+Students will build on assessment and goal setting processes in order to plan and carry out intervention.
 Clinical reasoning and technical skill development are integrated with relevant research evidence and theory.